 Giving away your unwanted stuff is easy when you know what you’re doing.
 Take note of these handy tips for donating anything you no longer need.

-Find a Donation Match: Givit is a fantastic resource to discover items needed by charities around Australia.
+Givit is a fantastic resource to discover items needed by charities around Australia to find a donation yourself.
 If you have a specific thing you want to donate, Givit will connect you with the correct charity or organisation via its online network.

 Learn more about an organisation